- Expensive, unsustainable rockets have served as our primary means to exit Earth, but space elevators present a cheaper way to enter outer space.

 “I don’t believe that any of the space elevator people that are working with carbon nanotubes to have been scared by that statement,” Swan said.

 The materials problem isn’t stopping the Japanese from trying to build a space elevator.
-The STAR-C orbiter from Shizouka University is on its way to the ISS and will test Kevlar in space to see if the material could work as a tether.
+The STAR-C orbiter from Shizouka University is on its way to the ISS and will test Kevlar in space to see if the material could work.

 “They’re going to simulate what a tether climber could do on Kevlar.
 That would be a major step forward in the knowledge of space tethers and space elevators,” Swan said.
 “I applaud their activity.”